-THE GLISTENING WATERS AT THE LUMINOUS LAGOON
+1. THE GLISTENING WATERS AT THE LUMINOUS LAGOON

-Luminous Lagoon, also known as Glistening waters, on the north coast of Jamaica, is an experience that will both surprise and amaze you.
-Off the country’s attractions, this is the most unusual; a Jamaica’s natural wonder that surprisingly many tourists don’t even know about.
+Firstly, an experience that will both surprise and amazes you.
+Off the country’s attractions, this is the most unique; a Jamaica’s natural wonder that surprisingly many tourists don’t even know about.

-The Luminous lagoon in Jamaica has one of the brightest displays of bioluminescence found around the globe.
+What`s more, the unique Luminous lagoon in Jamaica has one of the brightest displays of bioluminescence found around the globe.

 GOOD TO KNOW:

-- Avoid visiting on a full moon night or rainy day as this will limit the effect of the bioluminescence.
+- avoid visiting on a full moon night or rainy day as this will limit the effect of the bioluminescence.

-- Secure the seat at the rear of the boat for the best view of the water glowing blue light when the boat starts moving
+- secure the seat at the rear of the boat for the best view of the water glowing blue light when the boat starts moving

-- Tours run from around sunset to 9pm in a bay in Falmouth, located about 1 hour drive from Ocho Rios.
+- tours run from around sunset to 9 pm in a bay in Falmouth, located about 1-hour drive from Ocho Rios.
 Each tour lasts around 30 to 45 minutes and is definitely worth it.

 What makes Frenchman’s Cove unique is the emerald river that meets the inviting waters of the Caribbean sea.
 Small, hidden white sand beach surrounded by small secluded jungle and breath-taking views is a place where you can relax and get away from it all.

 GOOD TO KNOW:

-- The beach is open to the public from 9 am to 5 pm.
-The entrance fee to the beach if you are not staying at Frenchman’s Cove Resort is JMD 800 or USD 10.
+- the beach is open to the public from 9 am to 5 pm.
+The entrance fee to the beach, if you are not staying at Frenchman’s Cove Resort, is JMD 800 or USD 10.

-- The walk to the beach is about 5 minutes
+- the walk to the beach is about 5 minutes

-THE BLUE LAGOON
+3. THE BLUE LAGOON

 With the moving over of sun, the water in the lagoon changes its colours from royal blue intense emerald.